Kenwood House: Mansfield family

-In 1764, Murray commissioned Robert Adam to remodel the house.
+In 1764, Lord Mansfield commissioned Robert Adam to remodel the house.
 Adam was given complete freedom to design it as he chose.
 He added the library, one of his most famous interiors, to balance the orangery, and accommodate Lord Mansfield's extensive book collection.
 He also designed the Ionic portico at the entrance.
-In 1780, the house became a permanent residence.

-On Wednesday 7 June 1780, Kenwood was ransacked and partially destroyed during the Gordon Riots.
-The Earl and Countess fled, while the rioters stole food and drink from the house, and destroyed mirrors, paintings and furniture.
+In June 1780, Lord Mansfield's Bloomsbury townhouse was ransacked and destroyed during the Gordon Riots.
+The Earl and Countess fled, then the rioters targeted Kenwood next due to its proximity.
+His nephew Lord Stormont wrote to George III that he had ordered light cavalry to be dispatched to Kenwood.
+To stall the rioters, free ale was given from the Spaniards Inn, assisted by Lord Mansfield's steward using wine from the house.
+They successfully stalled the mobs until the armed cavalry arrived to protect the house.

-Following the earl's death in 1793, ownership passed to his nephew David Murray, 2nd Earl of Mansfield.
-He commissioned an extension of the property, initially by Robert Nasmith, then by George Saunders.
-Saunders added two wings on the north side, along with the offices, kitchen buildings and brewery (now the restaurant) to the side.
+Following the 1st Earl's death in 1793, ownership passed to his nephew, David Murray, Lord Stormont.
+With his late uncle's approval, he commissioned an extension of the property, initially by Robert Nasmith, then by George Saunders.
+Saunders added two wings on the north side, one wing for the first permanent dining room at Kenwood, along with the offices, kitchen buildings and brewery (now the restaurant) to the side.
 A dairy was added at this time to supply Kenwood House with milk and cheese.
 The main Hampstead–Highgate road was moved to the north between 1793 and 1796 so that it would not run directly alongside the property.

+In 1794, George III visited the 2nd Earl of Mansfield at Kenwood House, Queen Charlotte said that the king was curious about the architectural improvements.